pengowray/ft8play/README.md

 - Some entry points if you're looking to contribute code:
    - [ ] The 'explainer', which explains the meaning of QSO text in plain English, could be expanded to cover more cases.
 It's a lot of if-then-else statements.
 The code is simple and easy to follow.
 It's in `ft8_explain.js`.
 Find QSOs where the explainer doesn't make sense and add a new case.
    - [ ] If you're more into audio visual stuff, you could try to add a spectrogram or waterfall display of the audio.
 See `views_viz.js`; [wavesurfer.js](https://wavesurfer.xyz/example/spectrogram/?scroll) looks good.
-   - [ ] Or try to work out what kind of .wav files WSJT-X is expecting from file > open.
+   - [ ] If you're into tinkering, try to work out what kind of .wav files WSJT-X is expecting from its file > open.
+For some reason ft8play's wav files generally don't decode successfully (though they'll decode just fine when played through a microphone or virtual audio cable)
    - [ ] If you're more of a mathematical or puzzle person, you could try porting or creating a solver for LDPC errors, and adding an interface to let ther user add a tab with the corrected message.
 So far there's a solver which attempts a single step of flipping the most wrong-looking bits.
    - [ ] Have you noticed this is just a to do list in second person?
    - [ ] If you're interested in information design, you could try designing and implementing a visualization of the graycode to binary conversion process in the blocks of bits data view that I should probably label with a better name.
 The challenge is to add gray code (the values of the symbols), so that when glancing at the diagram it is difficult to confuse the gray code and binary code.
+   - [ ] If you're into UI design, you could try improving the flow of the app, e.g. reducing the amount of information shown to the user at first, and allow adding and rearranging information panels.
-   - [ ] If you want to force this tool to be something actually useful, you could try adding a way to decode FT8 audio.
+   - [ ] If you want to make this tool something useful, you could try adding a way to decode FT8 audio.
    - [ ] If you're into messing with javascript, find a nice way to make the browser back button work within the tool, and make a url format for sharing messages.
+   - [ ] If you're into web dev, you could reorganize all the code into a proper node-js project, and try to demonstrate how it has some significant advantages to the current vanillia JS (ES6) approach.
-   - [ ] If you're a developer of amateur radio software, learn to use [Git](https://en.wikipedia.org/wiki/Git).
+   - [ ] If you're a developer of amateur radio software, learn to use [Git](https://en.wikipedia.org/wiki/Git), which I mention because I'm continually surprised by projects in this community which still use some very ad hoc forms of source control.

 - If you find a specific bug, please open an issue or pull request.